ajaycode/ajaycode/git_summary.md

 Fetch from and merge/Receive modifications from server into local repository

     git pull origin master
 Checkout the last committed version of readme.txt.
-Also discard local (working directory) changes
+Also discard local (working directory) changes.
+Use this, if you want to undo all local changes and get the version of the file, from the most recent commit.

     git checkout -- readme.txt
 Cancel staged changes before committing, ie., undo changes that were staged - git add was done, but commit wasn't.